wrengit/Piano-Tutor/README.md

 };
 ```

 Using this method allowed FireFox to register the user touch input.
-This played the uadio note, but did not visually display the keypress.
-The reduced functionality also propagated to all mobile browser, giving significanlty reduced functionality on Chrome, Brave, Edge.
+This played the audio note, but did not visually display the keypress.
+The reduced functionality also propagated to all mobile browsers, giving significanlty reduced functionality on Chrome, Brave, Edge.

-The code has been left commented out in piano.js for future work.
+The code has been left commented out in browsercheck.js for future work.

 It was decided that for the current site version, full functionality with Chrome/Brave/Edge was more important to demonstrate how the finished site may look/feel.